Questions and Answers about Antibiotics in Chicken Production

 Is antibiotic use in chicken production creating “Superbugs?”

 As the Food and Drug Administration (FDA) has stated, “it is inaccurate and alarmist to define bacteria resistant to one, or even a few, antibiotics as “Superbugs” if these same bacteria are still treatable by other commonly used antibiotics.
-Most recently, the strains of Salmonella Heidelberg associated with the outbreak on the West Coast were sensitive to the most commonly recommended and prescribed antibiotics used to treat infections with Salmonella.
-Health care providers for the people who were ill had the most common antibiotics used to treat foodborne illnesses available to them and they remain effective.
+In most cases, health care providers for people who become ill due to food poisoning have the most common antibiotics used to treat foodborne illnesses available to them and they remain effective.

 For those antibiotics that are FDA-approved for use in raising chickens, the majority of them are not used in human medicine and therefore do not represent any threat of creating resistance in humans.
-While minimally used in raising chickens, by December 2016, antibiotics that are important to human medicine will be labeled for use in food animals only to address disease and to be used exclusively under the supervision of a veterinarian.
+Antibiotics that are important to human medicine are labeled for use in food animals only to address disease and are used exclusively under the prescription of a veterinarian.

 What does the CDC say about the current state of antibiotic resistant threats in the U.S.?

 While the poultry industry is taking steps to ensure the appropriate use of antibiotics, the CDC continues to point to the overreliance on antibiotics in human medicine as the leading cause of bacterial antibiotic resistance.
 The CDC has also stated that most acute problem with antimicrobial resistance is with hospitals, and the most resistant organisms in hospitals are emerging in those settings, because of poor antimicrobial stewardship among humans.